-● Adds touch input to Mac apps
+● Added touch input to Mac apps

-● Adds touch-based system controls
+● Digital system controls

-● Provides virtual Function keys
+● Virtual Function keys

-What is the Touch Bar
+What was the Touch Bar?

 - Adobe Photoshop